This blog post will provide you with a comprehensive data science roadmap that can aid your learning, helping you succeed in a world loaded with data.

 2. R: Another popular language for programming in R. It provides a free software environment for statistical computing.
 These few blog posts can definitely add value to your knowledge of R programming:

-- Logistics Regression in R
+- Logistic Regression in R

 - R language programming for Excel Users